shogs/git-wt/QUICKSTART.md

 git-wt init
 ```

-This creates a `.git-wt.yaml` file with auto-detected setup actions.
+This creates a `.git-wt.yaml` file with auto-detected actions.

 ### 2. Create your first worktree